 - Chemical coping may also overlap with addictive behavior.
 Despite the name, chemical coping is not coping at all—it is an escape through drugs and alcohol.
 This type of desperation is seen in pain patients who have other major psychiatric conditions that are not being treated properly.
 Chemical coping is the desire to take a pill or a glass of whisky—anything—to dampen the emotional and physical pain.
 This is one small step away from addiction.

 - Having a substance use disorder should not take away a person’s right to pain control.
 Expert guidelines have suggested that opioid use can be considered in those with a history of substance (i.e., in remission) if a relapse plan is established before treatment begins.
 This approach is useful for post-surgical opioid use, but it makes absolutely no sense for chronic pain.
 We need to prioritize non-pharmacological strategies for chronic pain patients who have histories of substance misuse (3).

 The reasons for “addiction-like” behavior in chronic pain patients can be summarized as follows: Opioid medication misuse in pain patients is a sign that these medications are not effective at controlling chronic pain.
 Therefore, it is unlikely that the solution to the opioid crisis will include opioid medication to relieve pain.

 What are the options for “curing” opioid misuse in pain patients?

 Cure #1: De-Stigmatize Chronic Pain

-The healthcare system knowingly provides pain patients with medication that has a high risk for addiction but that is unlikely to relieve their pain.
-More incredibly, these patients are often stigmatized because they rely on the inappropriate opioid medications prescribed to them by healthcare practitioners they trust.
+The healthcare system knowingly provides pain patients with medication that has a high risk for addiction but that is unlikely to relieve their pain in full.
+More alarmingly, these patients are often stigmatized because they rely on opioid medications inappropriately prescribed to them by healthcare practitioners whom they trust.

 Take a moment to let that sink in.